 Most applications track license-specific utilization data via a dedicated metrics dashboard.
 However, measuring SaaS application usage manually can prove difficult and time-consuming—especially for large enterprises.

-Practice Application and Architecture Rationalization
+Practice Application Rationalization

-In addition to measuring utilization, it’s important to ask the following questions when deciding which SaaS applications to keep and which to eliminate from the stack:
+It’s important to ask the following questions when deciding which SaaS applications to keep and which to eliminate from the stack:

 - Does this application make economic sense for my organization?